Why they’re just not “getting” your Value

 As you can see, instead of talking about how amazing my programme is I’m talking about the result that it’s going to give, in direct response to a the problem my client has.

-In another example, you might hear: “I’m lonely, and I desperately want to find a new partner, but my binge eating means I’m too self-conscious to go out dating.”
+In another example, you might hear: “I’m lonely, and I desperately want to find a new partner, but I’m too self-conscious and lacking in confidence to go out dating.”
 Here it would be tempting to talk about the really powerful tools and techniques you would use to help them, whether that is EFT, hypnotherapy or similar.
 But in fact it would be way more effective to say something like:

-“Within just a few weeks of working with me, your binge eating will be a thing of the past, so you’ll be able to look forward to going out on a date knowing that you’re looking and feeling your very best.”
+“Within just a few weeks of working with me, you’ll be feeling much more confident in yourself, and you’ll be able to look forward to going out on a date knowing that you’re looking and feeling your very best.”

 And for the earlier accounts example, your potential client might say, “I spend days every month getting tangled up with my accounting.
 It’s eating into time that I could be spending with clients.
 Most of all I hate doing it and this isn’t what I came into business for.”